rjrivero/docker-pentaho-env/README.md

 Pentaho-BI container
 ====================

-Pentaho BI Community Edition container, with helper script to configure the Pentaho environment to use mysql as the repository, and reverse proxy based on NGNIX
+Pentaho BI Community Edition container, with helper script to configure the Pentaho environment to use mysql as the repository.

 To build the container: